eriknguyen/rails-twitter-lite/README.md

   5. When presented with a cookie containing user_id, find user in db => compare remember token cookie with associated hash digest from db

+## TODO
+#### Chap 10:
+  1. Test for friendly forwarding only forward to the given URL the first time
+  2. Integration test for all layout links (10.3.1)

 ## License

 All source code in the [Ruby on Rails Tutorial](http://railstutorial.org/)